Dandys3900/Ethereum-Clustering/README.md

 To build image of THIS PROJECT ONLY stuff, run:
 `docker build -t eth_server .`

+Before following, make sure Docker Desktop is ON and it's Nebula extension container is PAUSED.

 Then to build and run container with both THIS PROJECT & NebulaGraph, run:
 `docker-compose -f docker-compose.yml up --build`